10 Tips for Finding a Wholesale Distributor

 7. Join Industry Groups, Forums, and Other Professional Networks

 Other retailers are not eager to share supplier information with competitors, so it'll take some networking to find the best possible wholesale suppliers for your small business.
 Start building relationships with industry insiders, and eventually, you'll be one of those insiders.
-Participate in online forums, build your LinkedIn profile and start building connections, subscribe to industry newsletters, and generally build your professional network.
+Participate in online forums, these can be a great source of free information and help from other people with experience in this market.
+You can also build your LinkedIn profile and start building connections, subscribe to industry newsletters, and generally build your professional network.